I got in trouble for playing football - Nali

 Plaudits from Mweene and influence of Banda

-Zambia booked their place in Australia and New Zealand after reaching the semi-finals of this year's Wafcon, as the Copper Queens beat Senegal 4-2 on penalties after a 1-1 draw.
+Zambia booked their place in Australia and New Zealand after reaching the semi-finals of this year's Women's Africa Cup of Nations (Wafcon), as the Copper Queens beat Senegal 4-2 on penalties after a 1-1 draw.

-Nali was the hero, saving one penalty and scoring the winner in the shoot-out, earning her praise from Zambians including the country's legendary men's goalkeeper Kennedy Mweene.
+Nali was the hero, saving one penalty and scoring the winner in the shootout, earning her praise from Zambians including the country's legendary men's goalkeeper Kennedy Mweene.

 "He called the next day.
-He was like 'you really adopted my spirits', and I was like, wow, yeah," Nali says.
+He was like 'you really adopted my spirits', and I was like, 'wow, yeah'," Nali said.

 "It feels so great.
 Kennedy is my inspiration so, for me, this is so encouraging and it really gives me more hope and more courage to keep on working extra hard."

-Zambia's were beaten in the last four by South Africa on Monday, but their showing in Morocco guarantees their best finish in all three appearances at the competition.
+Zambia were beaten in the last four by South Africa on Monday, but their showing in Morocco guarantees their best finish in all three appearances at the competition.

 The team has come a long way from 6-0 and 4-0 defeats by continental heavyweights Nigeria in 2014 and 2018 on their past two outings at Wafcon.